Counting independent sets in amenable groups: Introduction

-The paper organized as follows: in Section \ref{sec2}, we introduce the basic concepts regarding graphs, homomorphisms, independent sets, group actions, Cayley graphs, and partition functions; in Section \ref{sec3}, we rigorously define free energy based on the notion of amenability and provide a way to reduce every almost free action $G \acts \Gamma$ to a free one; in Section \ref{sec4}, we define Gibbs measures and relevant spatial mixing properties; in Section \ref{sec5}, we develop the formalism based on tree of self-avoiding walks and discuss some of its properties; in Section \ref{sec6}, we present the formalism of invariant (deterministic and random) orders of a group; in Section \ref{sec7}, we prove Theorem \ref{thm:smb}, Theorem \ref{thm:rep1}, and Theorem \ref{thm:rep2}, which provide a randomized sequential cavity method that allows us to obtain an arboreal representation of free energy; in Section \ref{sec8}, we prove Theorem \ref{thm:phase} and establish the algorithmic implications of our results; in Section \ref{sec9}, we provide reductions that allow us to translate the problem of approximating pressure of a single-site potential and the entropy of a subshift into the problem of counting independent sets and discuss other consequences that are implicit in our results.
+The paper is organized as follows: in Section \ref{sec2}, we introduce the basic concepts regarding graphs, homomorphisms, independent sets, group actions, Cayley graphs, and partition functions; in Section \ref{sec3}, we rigorously define free energy based on the notion of amenability and show some robustness properties of its definition; in Section \ref{sec4}, we define Gibbs measures and relevant spatial mixing properties; in Section \ref{sec5}, we develop the formalism based on trees of self-avoiding walks and discuss some of its properties; in Section \ref{sec6}, we present the formalism of invariant (deterministic and random) orders of a group; in Section \ref{sec7}, we prove Theorem \ref{thm:smb}, Theorem \ref{thm:rep1}, and Theorem \ref{thm:rep2}, which provide a randomized sequential cavity method that allows us to obtain an arboreal representation of free energy; in Section \ref{sec8}, we prove Theorem \ref{thm:rand-approx} and establish the algorithmic implications of our results; in Section \ref{sec9}, we provide reductions that allow us to translate the problem of approximating pressure of a single-site potential and the topological entropy of a subshift into the problem of counting independent sets and discuss other consequences that are implicit in our results.